 Welcome Back!
 We hope you have had an enjoyable Christmas break.
-We are really excited about our next learning steps in Reception, and we are going to do this through the theme and story of “The Gruffalo” by Julia Donaldson.
+We are excited about our next learning steps in Foundation Stage, and we are going to do begin this through the theme of Emergency Vehicles – People Who Help Us.

 During the next few months we are undoubtedly going to experience our fair share of unpleasant weather, it is most important that you remember to provide a waterproof jacket with a hood and a hat and gloves for your child so that they can make use of our wonderful outdoor areas.